 "Active shooter" refers to anyone armed and shooting at civilians, police or into an area where persons could be struck by random fire.
-As soon as it is safe, notify the police department.
+As soon as it is safe, notify the Control Room at 206-685-1485 and the police department.